About ICFF

 History behind the icff

-On April 23, 1920 the Turkish Grand National Assembly (TGNA) was inaugurated in Ankara, Turkiye.
-It was the first step toward the creation of the Republic of Turkiye, the roots of which were laid during the Turkish National War of Liberation led by Mustafa Kemal- later to be given the name Atatürk (father of Turks).
+On April 23, 1920, the Turkish Grand National Assembly (TGNA) was inaugurated in Ankara, Turkey, marking the first step toward the creation of the Republic of Turkey.

-So how, did a public holiday become associated with Children’s Day?
-The world owes it to Mustafa Kemal Atatürk, the founder and first president of the Turkish Republic.
-In 1927, he dedicated April 23 to children of Turkiye to recognize that they are the future.
+To commemorate this pivotal event, April 23rd was declared a national holiday.
+But how did this holiday become associated with Children’s Day?
+The credit goes to Mustafa Kemal Atatürk, the founder and first president of the Turkish Republic.
+In 1927, he dedicated April 23rd to the children of Turkey, recognizing them as the future of the nation.

-In 1979, UNICEF recognized this important national day as an international event.
-In the years since 1979, Turkiye has hosted thousands of children from different countries on Children’s Day.
+In 1979, UNICEF recognized this important national day as an international observance.
+Since then, Turkey has hosted thousands of children from around the world to celebrate Children’s Day.